Proposal Trust and Send Readiness

 This guide matters most when work moves between setup, authoring, buyer delivery, and post-sign execution.
 Use the linked guides to follow the full path instead of solving one surface in isolation.

 - Traceability helps operators review whether scope, pricing, and terms remain aligned as a proposal changes.
-Prompt hardening guides AI drafting, while backend validators and gates remain authoritative for protected output safety.
+Prompt hardening guides AI-assisted drafting, while human review and product boundaries remain part of safe delivery.

 - Review the related guide "Proposal Authoring: from intake to send readiness" when this step depends on another surface.